Part One: How can Skipping Questions on the GRE Help You?

 Two Passes: Accepting the Psychology of Skipping Questions on the GRE

-Although many students feel anxious about skipping any question on the GRE, the two-pass strategy is actually a great way to take control of the test and maximize your GRE score.
-Every time you skip a GRE question, you are approaching the test intelligently.
+Although many students feel anxious about skipping any question, the two-pass strategy is actually a great way to take control of the test and maximize your GRE score.
+Every time you skip a GRE question, you are approaching the test intelligently and purposefully.
 Rather than going in the order provided and getting stuck on a tortuous data analysis question or a sentence equivalence question with several words you have never heard before, you are using a creative approach to avoid a potential minefield in your path.
 Rather than letting the test intimidate you, you are taking control of your testing experience.
 Once you internalize this approach and practice it, it becomes easier to skip questions on the GRE, and you will see the difference it makes in your score.

 How Many Questions Should I Skip on GRE?

 It depends upon your realistic target score.
-Let’s take an example of a student who is trying for 160 on the Quantitative Reasoning section and see how he can use the two-pass strategy:
+Let’s say you’re trying for 160 on the Quantitative Reasoning section and set up a plan to use the two-pass strategy:

-- He sets a goal of 17 or 18 questions correct on the first Quantitative Reasoning section.
+- You set a goal of 17 or 18 questions correct on the first Quantitative Reasoning section.

-- For his first pass, he targets the easiest 14-15 questions.
+- On your first pass, you target the easiest 14-15 questions.

-- On his second pass, he works through the “skipped” questions from easiest to hardest.
+- On your second pass, you work through the “skipped” questions from easiest to hardest and comfortably pick up another 3-4 questions.

-- He sets a goal of 15 questions correct on the second Quantitative Reasoning section.
+- You set a goal of 15 questions correct on the second Quantitative Reasoning section.

-- For his first pass, he targets the easiest 12 questions.
+- For your first pass, you target the easiest 12 questions.

-- For his second pass, he works through the “skipped” questions from easiest to hardest.
+- For your second pass, you work through the “skipped” questions from easiest to hardest and pick up another 3-4 questions with the time you’ve saved.

 So remember: Plan to skip questions on the GRE as often as needed and as quickly as possible to take control of your testing experience!